Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Introduction

 Geostatistical methods are capable of overcoming these shortcomings.
 This motivates us to model satellite image data using a spatial process drifting in time.
 At the heart of this statistical model lies the idea of incorporating the motion vector parameters in the process covariance. \citet{stein2013stochastic} uses this idea to fit a space-time model.
 We borrow the idea of Nested Tracking from \citet{daniels2010goes} by considering data buffers and estimate local wind vectors using maximum likelihood estimates over sliding windows over space.
-Local estimation of covariance parameters using moving windows has been studied in \citet{haas1990lognormal,haas1995local}.
-One major advantage of our approach over the DMW algorithm is that it allows us to quantify uncertainties in the local estimates of the winds; this in turn facilitates our use of an inverse-variance-weighted spatial smoothing algorithm to borrow strength across space while down-weighting the most uncertain estimates.
+Local estimation of covariance parameters using moving windows has been studied in \citet{haas1990lognormal,haas1995local, risser2015local, ver2004flexible}.
+Estimating covariance parameters locally helps tackle the non-stationarity present in the data.
+One major advantage of our approach is that it circumvents the computational burden for large sample sizes.
+Moreover, the proposed algorithm can easily be run in parallel, which can lead to further computational improvements.
+Another major advantage of the approach over the DMW Algorithm is that it allows us to quantify uncertainties in the local estimates of the winds; this in turn facilitates our use of an inverse-variance-weighted spatial smoothing algorithm to borrow strength across space while down-weighting the most uncertain estimates.
+This also allows trade offs between bias and variance for reducing estimation error \citep{anderes2011local}.